afet-yonetim-sistemi/.github/profile/README.md

 - You can review our Issues on [Jira](https://afetyonetimsistemi.atlassian.net/jira) and access all documents related to the project via [Confluence](https://afetyonetimsistemi.atlassian.net/wiki).
 - You can also be informed about the developments by following our [LinkedIn](https://tr.linkedin.com/company/afetyonetimsistemi) and [X](https://x.com/afetyonetims) accounts.
 - You can access all this information at the [afetyonetimsistemi.org](https://afetyonetimsistemi.org) website that we have developed ourselves and share the project with the people around you.

-## 🎯 Project Goals

-We aim to transform the Disaster Management System into a volunteer management platform that assists people during and after disasters.
-With this project:
-- A rapid and effective volunteer organization will be established in disaster areas.
-- Volunteers will be managed safely and in an organized manner.
-- Organizations will be able to access qualified volunteers and conduct evaluations post-events via the platform.
-- Efficient reporting and tracking systems will increase process efficiency.
-- An end-to-end disaster management system will be created.

 The Disaster Management System aims to ensure volunteers are in the right place at the right time, saving lives and contributing to post-disaster recovery.
 By supporting our project, you can be part of this important mission.